YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 <p align="center">
 <img width="600" height="489" src="images\videos\VirtualBox\VM_Shared_Folder_Settings4.jpg" title="Shared Folder Settings">
 </p>
 Uncheck Read-only, check Auto-mount and Make Permanent so the shared folder remains intact on successive reboots.

-You don’t need to worry about the Mount point as the system will automatically take care of that.
+You don’t need to worry about the Mount point as the system will automatically take care of that, by default it maps to "Z".

 Click on OK when finished with these settings, then OK again.